Stock trading is not a new practice. Technically, it has been around for hundreds of years.

 However, not all apps perform as well as they should.
 Some may be more detrimental than beneficial for your financial goals.
 This is where HostingData steps in.

-We’ve dedicated much time and energy to identify the 14 best apps for stock trading.
-From our top picks, we hope you’ll find one that suits your stock market objectives.
+We’ve dedicated much time and energy to identify the best stock trading apps.

 So, how did we come up with this list?
 For one, we looked at their features.
 Are they really useful?
 Are they just gimmicks made to stand out?